StefanoAraujo/vagrant/README.md

 * [Vagrant](https://www.vagrantup.com) 1.5 or later (built on 1.6)
 * [Vagrant Cachier plugin](https://github.com/fgrehm/vagrant-cachier).
 Install with `vagrant plugin install vagrant-cachier`.
 Used to cache the Ubuntu packages used to build the Virtual Machines.
 * [Vagrant HostManager plugin](https://github.com/smdahlen/vagrant-hostmanager).
 Install with `vagrant plugin install vagrant-hostmanager`.
 Used to modify your hosts file to let you access your Virtual Machine.
+* [Vagrant vbguest plugin](https://github.com/dotless-de/vagrant-vbguest) Install with `vagrant plugin install vagrant-vbguest`.
+Just for your convenience.
+Keeps the VirtualBox Guest Additions in sync with your current VirtualBox version.

 ## Setup